 “I don’t think we ever realized, as children, that we were living and growing up in a constricted world where … family laughter and horseplay served as a convenient and necessary mask for the tension under which our parents lived,” he wrote.
 “Even the daily risks my father faced were not very real to me.”

 Fates of two San Quentin families intertwine

-The Carpenter family was a fixture at San Quentin.
-Correctional Officer Leander Carpenter was a “pioneer guard” who worked at the prison for 20 years.
+The Carpenter family was a fixture at San Quentin with Leander Carpenter working as a guard for 20 years.